nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/CEPLAS-StartYourARC-Series/2023-05-17_CEPLAS-Session02-prep/arc-hands-on-byod.md

 Especially in the beginning phase, it might make sense to package an already published dataset.

-To showcase your ARC in your group,
+- to showcase your ARC in your group
+- to easily get our help on your data